Frequently Asked Questions (FAQ)

 How long have you been providing these programmes?

-We have been offering our programmes for over twelve years.
+We have been offering our programmes since 1994.

 What research is available?

 Please refer to our Next Steps – Research page for further details on our own research and that by many other researchers around the world.

 Yes, all our programmes are non-invasive and non-harmful.